Parizaad: Cast

-Episodes

 Soundtrack

 The official soundtrack of the serial was composed by Waqar Ali and sung by Asrar while the lyrics were written by Hashim Nadeem.

 Production

+Background and development

 Television actor Faysal Quraishi first decided to produce the series based on Hashim Nadeem's award-winning Parizaad, for which he approached a channel but was rejected.
 According to Quraishi, he wanted to cast Gohar Rasheed in the titular character at that time.

-In May 2021, it revealed that Parizaad will get a television adaptation, produced by MD Productions and directed by Shahzad Kashmiri.
-The writer revealed about the show that it was actually written as an experiment, much like his previous show, Ishq Zahe Naseeb.
+In May 2021, it was revealed that Parizaad will get a television adaptation, produced by MD Productions and directed by Shahzad Kashmiri.
+The writer revealed that the show was actually written as an experiment, much like his previous show, Ishq Zahe Naseeb.

+Casting

 Ahmed Ali Akbar was chosen to portray the titular role of Parizaad.
 Akbar was not the first choice to portray the character.
 Likewise, the role of Naheed played by Ushna Shah was previously offered to Neelam Muneer who rejected it.
+The role of Inspector Badar Munir was earlier offered to Nimra Bucha, but after her rejection the role was played by Nadia Afgan, who termed it as the "most enjoyable performance" of her career.

+Principal photography

+The filming was mostly done in real locations of Karachi, Rawalpindi and Islamabad.
+The Parizaad College is Govt Gordon Graduate College Rawalpindi, Parizaad's House is Located in Railway Colony Transit Camp Chowk Near Dhoke Ratta in Rawalpindi and The university from Lubna's track in episodes 7-9 is the Capital University of Science & Technology, Islamabad.
+The mansion of Behroze Kareem which was shown from episode 10 onwards is Located in Gulberg Greens Islamabad, was visited by fans, had an online tour available and after the show ended was on sale.
+The last spell of the show was filmed in Salkhala, Neelum Valley.

+Release

 The initial teasers were released on 20 June 2021.
 The teasers received some negative reviews for making the lead character look darker than he actually is.

-The filming was mostly done in real locations of Karachi and Islamabad.
-The university from Lubna's track in episodes 7-9 is the Capital University of Science & Technology, Islamabad.
-The mansion of Behroze Kareem which was shown from episode 10 onwards, was visited by fans, had an online tour available and after the show ended was on sale.
-Last spell of the show was filmed in Azad Kashmir.

 Reception

-The show has received positive critical reviews since its inception.
-Ahmed Ali Akbar's performance received particular praise from critics and gained international acclaim as well.
-Social media user and critics praised the subtle take of the script on gender fluidity regarding transgender and bisexual.
-Its unique storyline made viewers hooked and it used to trend several times on twitter even in the unusual days.